purview-framework/purview/README.md

 # Purview

-A work in progress implementation of Phoenix Liveview for Haskell
+A work in progress implementation of Phoenix Liveview for Haskell, with a React flavor.

 The main library is in `src/Purview.hs`.